Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 **Note**

-You can use the [Form Recognizer Studio preview][fr-studio] for creating a labeled file for your training forms.
+You can use the [Document Intelligence Studio preview][fr-studio] for creating a labeled file for your training forms.
-More details on setting up a container and required file structure can be found in the [here][fr_build_training_set].
+More details on setting up a container and required file structure can be found in [here][fr_build_training_set].

 ```java com.azure.ai.documentintelligence.readme.buildModel
 // Build custom document analysis model